ghoulcauldron/cactus-makes-perfect/README.md

 5. **Edge case testing**
    - Enter wrong or expired code → confirm “NOPE” modal.
-   - Attempt reusing token → verify access denied.
+   - Reusing token is allowed until expiry (by design).
-   - Missing token or malformed link → show “Please use your invite link” message.
+   - Missing token or malformed link → show “Please use your invite link” message (visible only if `VITE_DEBUG=false`).

 6. **Log validation**
    - In backend logs, confirm: